tsurule/verticalyzeNavy/README.md

 		navContent: false,  			// you can display on your list current section name what equal 'data-section-name' value, by default it's true
 		navContentIndex: false  		// if you need to display item number in list, by default it's true });

+*** pay attention, that this is just an experiment, that plugin for now is not ideal and ise infinity loop, which is not fine as for me but I'll continue to fix it***